Financial Advisor Tim Hayes

 If you put $75,000 into a 529, that equals five years of gifting ($15,000 * 5 = $75,000), so the spouse who makes the 529 investment would need to wait five years to make another gift without having to file a tax form.

-For gifting purposes, municipal bonds are your best option.
+For gifting purposes, the municipal bonds are your best option.
 Unlike your other three significant assets, your home, the blue-chip stocks, and the global funds’ munis are designed for income.
-So the kids are better off inheriting growing assets as they get a new tax basis.
+The kids are better off inheriting growing assets as they get a new tax basis.

 So, continue to reinvest into them and the global funds.